sfigg/commercialization-public/docset/manufacture/desktop/oem-deployment-of-windows-10-for-desktop-editions.md

     Where E: is the USB-B drive letter.

-#### Create ScanState configuration file

-OEM can use a configuration file to restore and exclude registry keys and files during the PBR process.

-**Important: this section includes a workaround for a known issue in Windows 10.
-You must apply this workaround to avoid issues with the PBR process. **

-In some instances, Windows Defender settings and detection history might be captured into the customizations package by the ScanState tool.
-This can lead to failures during recovery due to file conflicts, and causes the PC to reboot and enter the “Installing Windows” phase repeatedly.

-Note: You may use the sample configuration file on USB-B\Recovery\recoveryimage\pbr_config.xml, which covers the steps below.

-1. Use the ScanState tool on the **reference PC running in Audit mode**.

-    If you use an **x64** Windows 10 image:

-        MD c:\Recovery\OEM
-        E:\ScanState_amd64\ScanState.exe /apps /genconfig:C:\Recovery\OEM\pbr_config.xml

-    If you use an **x86** Windows 10 image:

-        MD c:\Recovery\OEM
-        E:\ScanState_x86\ScanState.exe /apps /genconfig:C:\Recovery\OEM\pbr_config.xml

-1. Open the configuration file in notepad

-        Notepad c:\Recovery\OEM\pbr_config.xml

-1. Search for the following lines in the configuration file:

-    &lt;component displayname="Windows-Defender-AM-Sigs" migrate="yes"…

-    &lt;component displayname="Windows-Defender-AM-Engine" migrate="yes"…

-    &lt;component displayname="Security-Malware-Windows-Defender" migrate="yes"…

-    &lt;component displayname="Microsoft-Windows-AppX-Deployment-Server" migrate="yes"…

-1. Modify the "migrate" value from "yes" to "no" for each line.
-For example:

-    &lt;component displayname="Windows-Defender-AM-Sigs" migrate="**no**"…

-    &lt;component displayname="Windows-Defender-AM-Engine" migrate="**no**"…

-    &lt;component displayname="Security-Malware-Windows-Defender" migrate="**no**"…

-    &lt;component displayname="Microsoft-Windows-AppX-Deployment-Server" migrate="**no**"…

 #### Create ScanState migration file

 OEM may use a configuration file to restore registry keys and files.